ayushmalikofficial/AU-July-2020/Java_Fundamentals-Morning/Telephone_Class/ReadMe.md

 # Phone #

-The program Main.java contains 3 classes and an Interface:
+The program Main.java contains 3 classes and an interface.

 ## Phone ##
 This interface specifies the following functions: